Mirabolic/splinterglyph/README.md

 ## Usage
 ### Encryption
-Suppose you have a file called `plaintext`.
+Suppose you have a file called `my_data` that you'd like to encrypt.
 You could then run
 ```
 splinterglyph_encrypt my_data
 ```